TransatAR-Dev-Team/TranslatAR/backend/README.md

 ### Prerequisites

-Python 3.11 must be installed on your system before managing dependencies locally.
+Python 3.11 must be installed on your system before running tests or managing dependencies locally.
 If you're not altering dependencies, this isn't needed.

 * On Ubuntu/Debian-based systems, you can use Dead Snakes to install it:
     ```sh